dejanbatanjac/dejanbatanjac.github.io/_posts/2021-07-27-Self-supervised.md

 Latent-variable predictive models:

-* eliminate the need for contrastive learning that is time demanding
+* eliminate the need for contrastive images because we may need a lot of contrastive images to train
 * immediately introduce multiple outputs based on the latent variable $z$.